wilsonz347/AI-Codebase-Report-Generator/README.md

 ## Overview

 Silt analyzes legacy or unfamiliar codebases and generates a structured, human-readable report that explains system architecture, dependencies, and intent.
-Unlike standard documentation tools, it performs deep reasoning to uncover implicit design patterns, dead code, undocumented dependencies, and hypothesized developer rationale.

 ## Core Features